ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 - Across multiple cloud providers in the same language
 - Keeping an audit history in Git of infrastructure changes
 - With collaborative editing and approval
-- To be deployed automatically, with no human error
+- To be deployed automatically, with no human error, and a plan that can be reviewed before execution
-- Repeatably with state management and version control.
+- Repeatably with modules, state management, and version control.

 ## Prerequisites